Lenstralab/smFISH/README.md

 # smFISH
-Lenstra labs code for single molecule FISH as used by Gowthaman et el, Brouwer et al and Patel et al.
+Lenstra lab code for single molecule FISH as used by Gowthaman et al., Brouwer et al., Patel et al.
+Parts of this code were used for Meeussen et al. (2022).
 This script uses Python 3.

 ## Cloning the repository